Discordia/entity-framework/README.md

 C++ game entity framework.
-Basically a clone of https://github.com/libgdx/ashley in c++.
+Basically a clone of https://github.com/libgdx/ashley in C++.